dakujem/oliva

 Traversals may be used to decorate nodes or even alter the trees.

-Be sure to understand how each of the traversals work before altering the tree structure within a traversal, otherwise you may experience unexpected.
+Be sure to understand how each of the traversals work before altering the tree structure within a traversal, otherwise you may experience the unexpected.

 Filtering nodes